tw-in-js/twind/docs/sheets.md

 ## DOM Sheet

 This sheet uses DOM Text nodes to insert the CSS rules into the stylesheet.
-Using DOM manipulation makes this way slower than the default sheet but allows to see the generated CSS in to DOM.
+Using DOM manipulation makes this way slower than the [default sheet](./setup.md#cssom-sheet) but allows to see the generated CSS in to DOM.
 Most modern browser display CSS rules from the speedy default sheet using their CSS inspector.

-> In production it is advised to use speedy default sheet.
+> In production it is advised to use [speedy default sheet](./setup.md#cssom-sheet).

+If the `domSheet` is passed no `target` it looks for an style element with the id `__twind`.
+If no such element is found it will create one and append it to the `document.head`.

 ```js
 import { setup } from 'twind'